l7mp/learning-go/README.md

 # Learning Go: Basic Go exercises

 A series of basic Go exercises inspired from the [Go: Bootcamp Course](https://github.com/inancgumus/learngo).
-Solving all exercises will not make you a Go ninja but it is enough to get the basics and start to learn the advanced stuff on your own.
+Solving all exercises will not make you a Go ninja but it should be enough to get you started.

 ## Getting started